LYME SYMPTOMS COME AND GO

 “I was told nothing was wrong—but I was still sick.”

-Conditions such as Lyme disease, post-infectious syndromes, and other complex, multisystem illnesses expose a core tension:
+Conditions such as Lyme disease, post-infectious syndromes, dysautonomia, and other complex multisystem illnesses often expose the limits of existing diagnostic frameworks.

-The pressure to label versus the obligation to remain honest about uncertainty.
+The pressure to assign definitive labels versus the obligation to remain honest about uncertainty.

-How clinicians respond to that tension has lasting consequences for patient trust, access to care, and professional integrity.
+How clinicians respond to that tension may affect patient trust, access to care, emotional harm, and long-term outcomes.

-This ethics hub examines how clinicians should approach diagnosis when certainty is unattainable—without resorting to premature closure, false reassurance, or patient abandonment.
+This ethical framework examines how clinicians can approach diagnosis responsibly when certainty is unattainable—without resorting to premature closure, false reassurance, or patient abandonment.

 The Four Ethical Pillars of Diagnosis Under Uncertainty